About Author

 He has lived half his life in Norfolk, England.
 There he spends time at his computer with a mug of coffee, wondering why the characters in his head won’t do what they’re told.

-‘The Witch, the Monk, and the IT Guy’ is David’s debut novel, with the second instalment in the pipeline and some shorter tales to follow.
+‘The Witch, the Monk, and the IT Guy’ is David’s debut novel, with the second instalment, 'The Game of Crones' is out soon.
+Other shorter tales to follow.

 David Thomas-Stone's Books